 Other tactics, like using applications that remove personally identifiable information like name, address, and date of graduation, can also increase your pool of applicants, as well as increase the chances of underrepresented groups making it further down the hiring funnel.

 You should also re-evaluate whether some of your requirements are actually necessary, such as a graduate degree or other "nice-to-haves."
 You might be disqualifying highly-skilled candidates just because they didn't finish a Master's degree or they live 100 miles from the office.

 Culture is a tricky issue in the workplace.
 It's often already established, growing slowly and passively by necessity.
 No one stated what it was or should be – it's just sort of developed.

 Changing your culture to include a diversity of people who bring a diversity of ideas will take some work.
 But rather than trying to mesh your candidates with the culture, you can help change the culture by getting buy-in from your executives.

 Once they buy into the idea and understand the benefits of having a culturally diverse workforce, you can begin to change your company culture.
 Making diversity, equity, and inclusion foundational to the organization will make recruiting diverse candidates even easier in the future.

-If you'd like to keep learning about how to get a more diverse workforce, including why you should (and how you can) personalize the hiring process, check out our website.
+Built with specialized focus on public sector organizations, Insight allows you to evaluate a well-rounded pool of applicants that reflect the community you serve.
+To keep learning about how to get a more diverse workforce, including why you should (and how you can) personalize the hiring process, check out our website.

 Want more detailed best practices for integrating diversity into your recruiting and hiring approach?
 Download our free eBook, 11 Tips for Hiring a More Diverse Workforce: